rubydevi/rubydevi/README.md

 - :bowtie: I am an experienced Software Engineer.

-- 🌱 I’m learning Ruby on Rails and React.JS.
+- 🌱 I’m currently learning Ruby on Rails and React.

 - 👯 I’m looking to collaborate on exciting web development projects.

-- 🤔 I’m looking for help with improving my front-end development skills.

 - 💬 Ask me about .NET Framework